Reward Path Board: Keep Kids Motivated One Step at a Time

 Some kids thrive with clear expectations, but struggle when things shift.
 I created the Reward Path Board to support consistency and adaptability.
 It is a visual way to show progress toward rewards, while gently teaching that the journey might not always follow the same pattern.

-At home, my son Crew used it for potty training.
+At home, Crew used it for potty training.
 He got a small prize when he landed on a star, and when he finished the full path, he earned a Build-A-Bear.
 Big goals, little steps, real growth.

-This board is not just about getting a prize, it is about building motivation, tracking progress visually, and teaching flexibility along the way.
+This board is not just about getting a prize.
+It is about building motivation, tracking progress visually, and teaching flexibility along the way.

 • From “I Don’t Want To”